rmdavy/hashmatch/README.md

 Optionally a second list of hashes from a second domain can also be supplied and HashMatch will identify common passwords between the two domains.

-Optionally HashMatch will correlate the hashcat cracked passwords output with reused hashes
+Optionally HashMatch will correlate the hashcat cracked passwords output with reused hashes and display the shared password in the header line.